AngeloDotNet/NET6CustomLibrary/README.md

 The documentation is divided for each extension method, and can be consulted by clicking [here](https://github.com/AngeloDotNet/NET6CustomLibrary/blob/main/src/NET6CustomLibrary/Docs/).

 In addition to the implementations listed above, the library includes dependencies to the MediatR and AutoMapper packages.

-## :star: Give a star

-If you found this Implementation helpful or used it in your Projects, do give it a :star: on Github.
-Thanks!

 ## :muscle: Contributing